 Like the unnamed heroine who recites one of literature's most famous opening lines, moviegoers have returned to the grand estate of Manderley countless times over the past seven decades.
 And like the dead titular figure whose spirit oozes from its every nook and cranny, Rebecca continues to haunt and fascinate us well into the 21st century.

 And with good reason.
 Forget the enticing air of mystery and romance that swirls around the characters and the psychosexual underpinnings that consume them.
-Rebecca is a notable film for a number of reasons.
+Rebecca is a notable film for a number of other reasons.
 First and foremost, it marks director Alfred Hitchcock's American debut and producer David O. Selznick's first release after Gone with the Wind.
 It also stands as the only Hitchcock movie ever to win the Best Picture Academy Award.
 Yet despite such notoriety, this faithful, often riveting adaptation of Daphne Du Maurier's bestselling novel often gets left out of critical discussions and assessments of Hitchcock's work.
 And that's a shame, because Rebecca brims with the same amount of style, tension, nuance, humor, and romance that distinguish so many great films by the Master of Suspense.
 Its heroine may not be blonde, but she resembles innumerable Hitchcock women who begin as shrinking violets and blossom into strong, substantive, mature individuals.
 Its plot also stands the test of time, featuring inspired twists and turns, as well as a deceased, never-to-be-seen character whose palpable presence looms over the entire movie, influencing the action and shaping all who fall under her spell.

 Though its presentation may be largely traditional, Rebecca remains one of those rare motion pictures that reveals new treasures with each viewing.
 Subtle themes, bits of technique, and delicate performance touches warrant continued examination.
 Is it a classic Hitchcock film in the most literal sense?
 Perhaps not.
 Many have argued Selznick's constant meddling and more polished, opulent vision of the material stymied Hitchcock's creativity and tainted the production, which some believe bears the stamp of Selznick more than Hitchcock.
 Yet the feel of Hitchcock still permeates the entire movie.
 Though the technical audacity that would define the director once he gained his footing in Hollywood may be absent in his first American outing, the seeds are there, and many of them flower beautifully before our eyes.
 Just because Rebecca is slightly less inspired from a cinematic perspective than many Hitchcock films shouldn't diminish its reputation.